 An overpayment occurs when you have been paid Housing Benefit or more Council Tax Support than you are entitled to.
 This will usually be through a change in your circumstances such as:

 - You are moving out of your property

 If you are overpaid you will receive an invoice or, if you still receive Housing Benefit, it will be recovered weekly from your ongoing benefit.
 If you want to discuss a payment arrangement or have difficulty paying the invoice, please telephone 020 8937 2589 without delay.

 When will my claim be assessed?

 Once we have received all the relevant information to assess your claim, these are normally processed within five working days.
 We would recommend that you check the details at the end of the online form, which details the documents required to assess your claim; you must upload direct onto your claim.
 All non fast tracked claims we are currently processing within 20 working days (sooner where possible).

-If all the information is provided on submission of your application or change of circumstances your claim will be assessed sooner than the five working days.
+If all the information is provided on submission of your application or change of circumstances your claim will be assessed sooner than ten working days.

 It may be necessary for us to invite you in for an interview with your original documents, we will send an email with an appointment, please ensure again that the information requested at the end of the online form is brought to the appointment, so that you claim can be assessed on your interview.